jinojossy93/Workshop/README.md

 	$ cd Workshop/excercise_1/
 </code>

+# Development Server
-# Now you are in the first excercise.
+Now you are in the first excercise.
 You can now run the development server by using the following command
 <code>
 	$ dev_appserver.py .
 </code>